-The first channel of distribution reported by ULMA consisted of direct sales from ULMA to U.S. customers.26 We preliminarily determine that these are EP sales.
-The second channel of distribution reported by ULMA involved back-to-back invoicing through ULMA Piping USA,
+The first channel of distribution reported by ULMA in the U.S. market consisted of direct sales from ULMA to U.S. customers.
+We preliminarily determine that these are EP sales.
+The second channel of distribution reported by ULMA involved back-to-back invoicing through ULMA Piping USA, ULMA's U.S. affiliate.
+In this channel, ULMA invoiced the product to ULMA Piping USA on the date the merchandise left the factory; ULMA issued an invoice from ULMA Piping USA to the U.S. customer on the same date.
+The documentation, invoicing, transportation, U.S. entry duties, antidumping duties, and all other expenses were born by

-24 See Notice of Final Determination of Sales at Less Than Fair Value and Negative Final Determination of Critical Circumstances: Certain Frozen and Canned Warmwater Shrimp from Thailand, 69 FR 76918 (December 23, 2004), and accompanying IDM at Comment 10; see also Notice of Final Determination of Sales at Less Than Fair Value: Structural Steel Beams from Germany, 67 FR 35497 (May 20, 2002), and accompanying IDM at Comment 2.
+&lt;sup>21 See Notice of Final Determination of Sales at Less Than Fair Value and Negative Final Determination of Critical Circumstances: Certain Frozen and Canned Warmwater Shrimp from Thailand, 69 FR 76918 (December 23, 2004), and accompanying IDM at Comment 10; see also Notice of Final Determination of Sales at Less Than Fair Value: Structural Steel Beams from Germany, 67 FR 35497 (May 20, 2002), and accompanying IDM at Comment 2.

-25 See Section A Response at 24; see also Section B Response at 29-30; and Section C Response at 28-29.
+&lt;sup>22 See Section A Response at 27; see also Section B Response at 31-32; and Section C Response at 31-32.